mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 ### Building on Windows

-This section serves as an introduction for users of Visual Studio.
+This section is aimed at users of Visual Studio, however the procedure should be transferable to other environments.

 In addition to CMake, you need a copy of the FreeType library, version 2.10.1 is officially supported.
 You can find prebuilt dynamic Windows binaries [here](https://github.com/ubawurinna/freetype-windows-binaries).
 Create the directory `RmlUi/Dependencies/freetype`{:.path} if it does not exist, and copy the FreeType files here.
 Move the FreeType library file `RmlUi/Dependencies/freetype/win64/freetype.lib`{:.path} to the new location `RmlUi/Dependencies/lib/freetype.lib`{:.path}.